Computer data storage: Primary

 Various forms of storage, divided according to their distance from the central processing unit.
 The fundamental components of a general-purpose computer are arithmetic and logic unit, control circuitry, storage space, and input/output devices.
 Technology and capacity as in common home computers around 2005.

-Primary storage (also known as main memory, internal memory, or prime memory), often referred to simply as memory, is storage directly accessible to the CPU.
+Main memory (also known as primary memory, internal memory or primary storage), often referred to simply as memory, is storage directly accessible to the CPU.
 The CPU continuously reads instructions stored there and executes them as required.
 Any data actively operated on is also stored there in a uniform manner.
 Historically, early computers used delay lines, Williams tubes, or rotating magnetic drums as primary storage.
 By 1954, those unreliable methods were mostly replaced by magnetic-core memory.
 Core memory remained dominant until the 1970s, when advances in integrated circuit technology allowed semiconductor memory to become economically competitive.

 This led to modern random-access memory, which is small-sized, light, and relatively expensive.
-RAM used for primary storage is volatile, meaning that it loses the information when not powered.
+RAM used for primary storage is volatile, meaning that it loses the information when not powered for a specific time.
 Besides storing opened programs, it serves as disk cache and write buffer to improve both reading and writing performance.
 Operating systems borrow RAM capacity for caching so long as it's not needed by running software.
 Spare memory can be utilized as RAM drive for temporary high-speed data storage.
 Besides main large-capacity RAM, there are two more sub-layers of primary storage: